 My biggest disappointment with this box set is the fact that the New Year’s special, “Resolution”, is not included.
 That story really does work as part of the season as a whole, and in many ways is a more fitting conclusion to it.
 But it’s been released separately.

-Doctor Who: The Complete Eleventh Series is released on DVD and Blu-ray in Australia by Roadshow Entertainment.
+Doctor Who: The Complete Eleventh Series is released on Blu-ray in Australia by Roadshow Entertainment.

 Catch ya later, George